The Fall of the City: Reception

 The Columbia Workshop premiere of The Fall of the City was selected by The New York Times as one of the outstanding broadcasts of 1937.

-In reviewing the play in print (it was published shortly after the broadcast), critic and poet Louis Untermeyer wrote: "An examination of the printed work confirms the first impression.
+In reviewing the play in print (it was published shortly after the broadcast), critic and poet Louis Untermeyer wrote: An examination of the printed work confirms the first impression.
 Here are all the technical excellences: the alternating shifts in accent; the adroit juxtaposition of oratory and plain speech; the variations of rhyme, assonance, and dissonance; above all, the atmosphere of suspense which this poet can communicate so well.
 The play is one mounting tension, thrilling in its evocation of terror and fatality.
-The reader is convinced that these are events, not images, that "the people invent their oppressors," and that, with the fall of the city, "the long labor of liberty" is ended."
+The reader is convinced that these are events, not images, that "the people invent their oppressors," and that, with the fall of the city, "the long labor of liberty" is ended.

 In describing the idiomatic use of radio, Untermeyer continued: The effectiveness of this verse play is increased by Mr. MacLeish's recognition of the resources of the radio and his employment of the Announcer as a combination of Greek Chorus and casual commentator.
 Writing for the radio, he has indicated a new power for poetry in the use of the word in action, without props or settings, the allusively spoken word and the "word-excited imagination."

 Orrin E. Dunlap Jr. of the New York Times lamented the fast pace of the actors dealing with weighty words.
-But an unsigned review in TIME magazine noted: "Aside from the beauty of its speech and the power of its story, 'The Fall of the City' proved to most listeners that the radio, which conveys only sound, is science's gift to poetry and poetric drama, that 30 minutes is an ideal time for a verse play, that artistically radio is ready to come of age, for in the hands of a master a $10 receiving set can become a living theatre, its loudspeaker a national proscenium."
+But an unsigned review in TIME magazine noted: "Aside from the beauty of its speech and the power of its story, The Fall of the City proved to most listeners that the radio, which conveys only sound, is science's gift to poetry and poetic drama, that 30 minutes is an ideal time for a verse play, that artistically radio is ready to come of age, for in the hands of a master a $10 receiving set can become a living theatre, its loudspeaker a national proscenium."